wattenberg/data/README.md

 # Sources
 **US name history** is US government data, from the Social Security Administration (SSA).

+**us_name_history_small** is a filtered version of the same data set, including only most popular names, designed to be small and easy to work with.**

 See this link for full info: https://www.ssa.gov/oact/babynames/limits.html

 Counts for baby names come from: https://www.ssa.gov/oact/babynames/names.zip